 Friends of Chamber Music is committed to educational outreach.

 Friends of Chamber music engages both local and visiting artists to provide concerts, residencies, and master classes at Denver area elementary, junior high and senior high schools.
 Performances are presented primarily in Denver Public Schools.
-We offer these performances free of charge (with the exception of a minimal fee for Spinphony), thanks to funding from the Scientific and Cultural Facilities District.
+We offer these performances free of charge, thanks to funding from the Scientific and Cultural Facilities District and the Denver Foundation's Bowen Family Performing Arts Fund.

 We believe in there is a strong correlation between engagement in the arts and success in later life.
 Click here for some recent research from Michigan State University.